 The Metropolitan Mayors Caucus (MMC) and the Chicago Metropolitan Agency for Planning (CMAP) are partnering to update and expand existing regional climate mitigation plans to assess greenhouse gas (GHG) emissions and establish GHG reduction measures throughout the Chicago Metropolitan Statistical Area (MSA), including parts of Illinois, Indiana, and Wisconsin.
-The work is supported by a Climate Pollution Reduction Grant (CPRG), a U.S. Environmental Protection Agency (EPA) initiative to fund state and MPO development and implementation of GHG reduction plans.
-CMAP seeks to inform and update the Transportation Committee on the planning process and context, including implementation funding opportunities, exploratory work with Argonne and Oak Ridge National Laboratories, and required GHG performance measures.
-Staff also seek committee member recommendations for engagement stakeholders.
+The work is required via the region's participation in the Climate Pollution Reduction Grant (CPRG) program, a U.S. Environmental Protection Agency (EPA) initiative to fund state and MPO development and implementation of GHG reduction plans with a goal of achieving net zero GHG emissions by 2050.
+CMAP seeks to inform and update the MPO Policy Committee on the planning process and context, including implementation funding opportunities, exploratory work with Argonne and Oak Ridge National Laboratories, and required USDOT GHG reduction performance measures.